Please forgive me. This is written out of my head and involves no research. Usually I research things, but it can ruin my train of thought.

 I have friends who don't like to see cross-dressing in opera.
 I explain that only in England do countertenors have a long tradition.
 Italian operas were not composed for the male falsetto and don't sound right in their voices.
 They are establishing turf in the Baroque era, and even I am beginning to like it.
 I respond well to people reinventing a musical genre.

-Apparently Jarrousky has announced that he does not wish to appear in a female role.
-I think it is correct to lump this together with Garanca's announcement.
-The type of vocal issues that arise for Garanca are not relevant to Jarrousky, since there is no established tradition for countertenors and no roles composed for them until Britten.
+Apparently Jaroussky has announced that he does not wish to appear in a female role.
+I think it is correct to lump this together with Garanča's announcement.
+The type of vocal issues that arise for Garanča are not relevant to Jaroussky, since there is no established tradition for countertenors and no roles composed for them until Britten.
 (Footnote: all of Bach's high voice music would have been written for falsettists or boys, but this is not opera.
 Still not from research.)

 Opera is by now an ancient tradition.
 I attended the 400 years of Orfeo performance.
 I don't want to get into the sociological ramifications of this issue, but I feel firmly that looking down on the honored cross-dressing tradition of opera is disrespectful of the genre.
 It's fun.
 Relax and enjoy it.

-This is a response to the essay in Eye Bags.
 The picture at the top is Erwin Schrott in Les Vepres Siciliennes at ROH.
+For a list of roles that involve cross-dressing see here.